 Prepares students to do quantity take offs on material, equipment and labor estimates for building construction.
 Enables the student to interpret architectural and engineering working drawings and specifications for residential and commercial construction.
 Incorporates site visits when possible.
+Course Level Fee 1 (3 credits, 2 Lecture, 2 Lab/Lab-Discussion)

-BUSINESS (BUS---)
+BUSINESS (BUS----)